deeptools/HiCExplorer/docs/content/tools/hicMergeMatrixBins.rst

     -t Bins_merged_by_50 --log1p \
     --clearMaskedBins

-When observed altogether, the plots produced by these three commands show that the merging of bins by 3 is the most adequate way to plot interactions for a region of 1Mb in *Drosophila melanogaster*.
+When observed altogether, the plots produced by these three commands show that the merging of bins by 3 is the most adequate way to plot interactions for a region of 1Mb in *Drosophila melanogaster* when starting from a matrix with bins of a median length of 529bp.

 .. image:: ../../images/hicMergeMatrixBins_Xregion.png